-My 2022 Media Diet
+My 2022 media diet

 I’ve read 21 books, enjoyed 333 comic books, watched 24 movies, and binged 17 TV shows in 2022.
 Below, I collected the ones that stayed with me all throughout the year, the best of the best that I would recommend to my own friends.